Cego: History and development

 The military background to this is that, in 1808, the Grand Duchy of Baden was ordered by Napoleon to raise additional troops in the shape of a 1,733 strong regiment which was deployed for the following six years to the Iberian Peninsula under Major General Heinrich von Porbeck, where it fought at the Battles of Talavera and Vitoria as well as against Spanish guerrilleros.
 It suffered heavy casualties, only 500 soldiers returning to Baden by 1814.

-The game is certainly known to have been played as early as 1839 when Albin Katz returned from Rotterdam after rafting timber down the Rhine.
-On his return he stayed in Karlsruhe and came across other rafters playing Cego but with cards he'd never seen before, depicting scenes from cities like London and Hamburg.
-The Fool was dressed in a costume from the city of Mainz and the pack is known as the Mainzer Karneval.
-They were presumably not specifically Cego cards.

-The first known mention of dedicated packs comes in 1852 when used Zego (Tarrok) cards are offered for sale "at a cheap price" by a restauranteur in Karlsruhe.
+The first known mention of dedicated packs comes in 1852 when used Zego (Tarrok) cards are offered for sale "at a cheap price" by a restaurateur in Karlsruhe.
 The earliest full description of Cego's rules appears in 1860 in a treatise on Zigo which includes details of rules for 3 and 4 players as well as a song.
 Even at that early stage there were two Solo, two Gegensolo and several Zigo contracts, but no special games such as Piccolo or Bettel.
 As Zego it appears in 1868 in a Rhenish-Swabian poem about the game called Die Begischten.
 In 1901, Cego was reported to be one of the most popular penny ante games in the city of Pforzheim in Baden alongside Sixty-Six, Skat, Tapp and Tarrock (possibly Grosstarock or Dreierles).

 In 1907 there were both 42- and 54-card versions and it was described as "especially popular in Baden".
-Meanwhile the Baden Landtag (government) had banned the Gendarmerie "for disciplinary reasons" from playing Cego in 1914.
+In 1909, Cego was described as "the most popular card game in Baden."
+In 1914, the Baden Landtag (government) banned the Gendarmerie from playing Cego "for disciplinary reasons".